Starting a Team FAQ

 For more information about the WI League licensed coach program, please click here.
 New teams do not need licensed coaches, but the head coach does need to take steps towards obtaining one.
-Please contact Kathy Mock at email@example.com if you have more questions.
+Please contact Renee Griswold at firstname.lastname@example.org if you have more questions.

 How Big Does a Team Need to Be?